cbojar/jb-roku/README.md

-Just imagine sitting back on your couch, turning on your flat-screen, and watching Chris and Bryan discuss the vagarities of Fedora's latest naming scheme in crisp 720p HD.
+Just imagine sitting back on your couch, turning on your flat-screen, and watching Chris and Matt discuss the battle lines being drawn between the Wayland and Mir camps (maybe even in a monkey suit) in crisp 720p HD.
 That dream is now a reality, thanks to Roku and the [Jupiter Broadcasting][jb] Roku channel.

 Installing
 ==========